Content Editor ‭[2]‬

 Following the proclamation by the United Nations General Assembly Resolution in 1993, the 15th of May is observed as the International Day of Families.
 This day highlights the importance of families as fundamental units of society.
 It provides an opportunity for government, organisations and individuals to disseminate knowledge on the strengths and needs of families.

-• International Day Against Violence Against Women (IDAVAW)
+International Day for the Elimination of Violence Against Women (IDEVAW)

-By resolution 54/134 of 17 December 1999, the United Nations General Assembly designated 25 November as the International Day Against Violence Against Women, and invited governments, international organisations and NGOs to organise activities designed to raise public awareness of the problem on that day.
+By resolution 54/134 of 17 December 1999, the United Nations General Assembly designated 25 November as the International Day for the Elimination of Violence Against Women, and invited governments, international organisations and NGOs to organise activities designed to raise public awareness of the problem on that day.